UN Chief calls for peaceful presidential polls in Ivory Coast

 The statement noted that violence had killed about 30 people since August 2020 when the incumbent President Alassane Ouattara announced his candidacy for a third term.

-The opposition said the move is a violation of the country’s constitution, which they argue permits only two terms of five years each, according to reports.
+The opposition says the move is a violation of the country’s constitution, which they argue permits only two terms of five years each, according to reports.

 The two main opposition candidates, former President Henri Bedie and former Prime Minister, Affi N’Guessan, have called for an election boycott and urged their supporters to disrupt the polls.